Skip to content

 Injuries to deeper structures.
 The terminal feature of the wound tract, the injury to a specific organ or vessel, provides additional weapon-class information.
 Penetrating injuries to the lung or heart accessible through the fifth intercostal space imply a blade of at least 60-80 mm length given standard thoracic anatomy.
 Penetration of the lumbar vertebral body implies a blade of at least 100-120 mm.
 These depth-based inferences carry the same elasticity and body habitus corrections as surface measurement.

-A chop wound results from a heavy, sharp-edged implement delivered with considerable force.
-The implement (classically a machete, a cleaver, a heavy sword, or an axe) has a cutting edge that incises the skin and subcutaneous tissue while the mass and velocity of the instrument simultaneously crush and lacerate the underlying structures.
-The result is a wound that combines the clean-cut skin entry margins of an incised wound with the underlying bone fracture, tissue crushing, and debris seen in blunt-force injury.
+A chop wound results from a heavy, sharp-edged implement, classically a machete, cleaver, heavy sword, or axe, delivered with substantial force.
+The cutting edge incises the skin and subcutaneous tissue while the implement's mass simultaneously crushes and lacerates deeper structures.
+The result combines the clean-cut skin entry of an incised wound with the underlying bone fracture and tissue crushing characteristic of blunt-force injury.

 Wound characteristics.
 The skin entry of a chop wound typically shows clean-cut margins at the surface, resembling an incised wound.
 At the deeper levels of the wound, the bones show saw-like cut marks or irregular comminution depending on the implement's edge geometry.
 Intermediate tissues show crushing and tearing consistent with blunt force.
 A machete chop to the forearm will incise the skin cleanly, cut through the soft tissue with a sharp edge, and fracture the radius or ulna with a combination of the blade's edge and the implement's momentum.
 This deep bone involvement distinguishes the chop wound from a pure incised wound in which bone is not typically affected unless the blade is very long and the cut very deep.